Keep Your Child Healthy and Active Over Summer Break

 byConnections Academy

-6 min to readNational Mentoring Month, celebrated each January, was started by the MENTOR organization in 2002 to bring attention to the power of mentorship and encourage people to become mentors.
-But how much do you really know about mentoring?
-And how can you ensure your child has the mentorship they need?
+6 min to readEach January, National Mentoring Month, started by the MENTOR organization in 2002, brings attention to the power of mentorship and encourages people to become mentors themselves.
+But how can you ensure your child has the mentorship they need?

 There are mentors who help students learn, mentors who help professionals grow their careers, mentors who help people overcome personal conflicts, and even mentors who help people succeed in physical challenges.
-But listing the fields that mentors work in is not as helpful as understanding how mentorships work and how mentors provide value.

 Being a role model isn’t about providing direct guidance or support.
 It’s about providing an example of how to behave.
 While mentors are often people who are directly in a student’s life, a child doesn’t need to know someone personally for that person to be a role model.
-They simply have to pay attention to the way they behave.
+They simply have to pay attention to the way they behave because children innately imitate adults they admire.

 So, what makes a good role model?
 There are a lot of factors but, in general, a positive role model lives a healthy lifestyle, demonstrates respect and self-awareness, and shows commitment to values and goals.
-People who do all of that can be great role models for children, even if they aren’t a mentor.
+People who do all of that can be great role models for children, even if they aren’t mentors.

 You’re already a role model for your child, but how do you become a mentor to them, especially in their schooling?
 Knowing how to be a good mentor to a student is different than knowing how to be a good parent.